Stromberg90/Frame/README.md

 Features
 * Tabs
-* Channel Viewing useful for artist, where several textures are packed into one.
+* Channel Viewing: Useful for artist, where several textures are packed into one.

 ![](https://i.imgur.com/A12rSD1.png)